Intrigued by how to face copyright concerns for your streams?

 Interestingly, the background music keeps the audience engaged and hooked to the stream, regardless of those awkward pauses during voice-overs or dull breaks between the conversation.
 Music fills and eases any in-between spaces between the speech, keeping your audience from losing interest and bouncing.

 No, you don’t need to purchase a song or access it through a streaming subscription service to have the right to play it on your streams.
 While buying a song does give you a license for personal use, it doesn’t, however, give you the right to play it on your streams.
-So, even after purchasing it, it still might not be no copyright music and you might still need permission to play it on your live stream!
+So, even after purchasing it, it still might be no copyrighted music, and you might still need permission to play it on your live stream!

 So, what kind of music can you use for your streams?